Messier 5: Notable features

-One hundred and five stars in M5 are known to be variable in brightness, 97 of them belonging to the RR Lyrae type.
+Within M5, there are 105 known variable stars, 97 of them belonging to the RR Lyrae type.
 RR Lyrae stars, sometimes referred to as "Cluster Variables", are somewhat similar to Cepheid type variables and as such can be used as a tool to measure distances in outer space since the relation between their luminosities and periods are well known.
 The brightest and most easily observed variable in M5 varies from magnitude 10.6 to 12.1 in a period of just under 26.5 days.

 The cluster contains two millisecond pulsars, one of which is in a binary, allowing the proper motion of the cluster to be measured.
 The binary could help our understanding of neutron degenerate matter; the current median mass, if confirmed, would exclude any "soft" equation of state for such matter.
 The cluster has been used to test for magnetic dipole moments in neutrinos, which could shed light on some hypothetical particles such as the axion.

 A dwarf nova has also been observed in this cluster.